commontoolsinc/tutorials/state.md

 }
 ```
 Here, we have created a cell with a type argument of `string`,
-and its intial value is the empty string.
+and its initial value is the empty string.

 Let's now set `characterName` to something a bit more interesting.